routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

 # Receive Webhook Notifications

-This document describes how to make use of the [Webhook Touch Handler Type](/reference/touch-handler-types/webhook/) to receive HTTP requests with JSON data when someone interacts with your touchpoints.
+This document describes how to make use of the [Webhook Action Type](/reference/action-types/webhook/) to receive HTTP requests with JSON data when someone interacts with your microapps.

-Webhook touch handlers are extremely powerful as they can be integrated with any existing system that can receive HTTP requests.
+Webhook actions are extremely powerful as they can be integrated with any existing system that can receive HTTP requests.

-### Creating the Touch Handler
+### Creating the Action

-Follow the steps below to create a [touch handler](/reference/touch-handlers/) for creating Webhooks.
+Follow the steps below to create a [action](/reference/actions/) for creating Webhooks.

 #### Step 1